 HubSpot is one of the most popular content management services available, enabling you to easily create, edit, and optimize lead-generating content for your CRE business.

-You can create custom-designed emails for follow up, build a website, and much more to communicate with your prospects in both inbound and outbound manners.
+You can create custom-designed emails for follow up, build a website, and much more, allowing you to effectively communicate with your prospects.

 HubSpot has a reputation for being easy to use, offering drag and drop edits and a bevy of educational content and courses.

-The site is great for both building and monitoring outreach with prospects, assuring that they’re engaging with what you’re sending, allowing you to optimize for future outreach.
+The site is great for both building and monitoring outreach with prospects, assuring that they engage with what you’re sending, allowing you to optimize for future outreach.